jeanbaptistemora/fluidattacks-universe2/docs/src/docs/security/availability/everything-backed-up.md

 meaning that any file can be recovered or returned to a previous version.

+- As all our backups are stored in decentralized data centers, problems like hard drive lifespans are not a concern.
+The backups exist seamlessly
+for as long as we want,
+giving us full traceability
+and recoverability.

 - [Attack Surface Manager’s (ASM)](https://app.fluidattacks.com/)
 database has daily, weekly, quarterly, and annual full backup schedules.